Marketing will never be the same.

 - Every public profile should have a digital presence.
 Determine who the individuals are who are your spokespeople.
 This isn't limited to nonprofits and senior executives.
 These are the people who are most likely to interact with your core target audience on a regular basis.
 People will want to follow them on Twitter, read their status updates on Facebook, and connect with them on LinkedIn.
 This helps "the rest of us" stay connected and gain trust with those who live on the platform.
 If you don't have a digital presence, in a sense, you don't exist.

 - Every marketing campaign should begin and end on the Web.
 I'm a huge fan of print media.
 But I also know that your digital real estate is the most valuable property your company will ever own.
 Your print campaigns should be an extension of your Web presence.
 Any call to action should include an opportunity for people to respond online in some fashion.
 No company wants to miss out on the excitement of a new customer, client, or donor sharing their decision with their social sphere of influence.
 You can't buy that kind of advertising and promotion.

 - Every new staff member must, at least, understand social networking.
 I recognize that there are positions that may not immediately connect with social media.
 But what if I could communicate with my mechanic via Twitter instead of the phone?
 Or what if I could receive regular updates from my running coach via short videos on his or her YouTube channel that demonstrated technique?
 It goes without saying that every marketing new hire must understand social networking.
 Things are moving too fast to hire someone and then "teach them the ropes."
 But don't limit social networking to your marketing department either.

-How are you changing your staffing strategy to account for this shift in marketing?
+How are you changing your strategy and approach to account for these shifts in marketing?